-Facebook is one of the few companies on earth with the ability to control performance and what happens after you tap on a link.
+Facebook is one of the few companies on earth with the ability to control performance and what happens after you tap on a link, people look for the best Facebook Ads Agency almost every day.
 In my mind, Facebook and other social applications like Twitter are the new browsers for the mobile age.
 Instead of typing in a url to an address bar or getting 10 links from Google, we get a bunch of links shared by our friends.
 Instant Articles is finally the first big leap forward in what happens “after you tap on the link”.
 Here’s why I believe it will succeed and be the future of the web:

 It’s centered around links

 The URL still exists and that means it’s shareable.
 If you got rid of the URL, that wouldn’t be sensical for Facebook.
 URLs are the atomic unit that we share with others.
 They’re also a brilliant trojan horse.
 I don’t want web views anymore.
 If I click on an Instant Article enabled piece of content in Twitter or an email, I hope that it one day opens up in Facebook.
 We’re getting URLs,the great part of the web, with the performance of a native app.
 To me, the web is not about standards set by the W3C or a web browser, but the ability to share and access content of any kind via links.